BlokasLabs/pisound-docs/Example-projects.md

-password      = hackme           # source password to the IceCast2 server mountPoint    = pisound          # mount point of this stream on the IceCast2 server name          = pisound          # name of the stream description   = DarkIce on pisound # description of the stream url           = http://localhost # URL related to the stream genre         = my genre         # genre of the stream public        = no               # advertise this stream?
+password      = hackme           # source password to the IceCast2 server mountPoint    = pisound          # mount point of this stream on the IceCast2 server name          = pisound          # name of the stream description   = DarkIce on Pisound # description of the stream url           = http://localhost # URL related to the stream genre         = my genre         # genre of the stream public        = no               # advertise this stream?